 Some charts are still in the works and not yet posted.
 Those will be completed and posted in the near future.
-Please, do not write me asking when these will be posted, as I do not know how long it will take to complete these charts.
-But I am working on them right now and hope to have them up before Spring of 2015.
+I do not know how long it will take to complete these charts, but I am working on them right now and hope to have them up really soon.

 Each week you will see the date, followed by a line that reads: “TW LW TITLE-Artist (Label)-Weeks on Chart (Peak Position)” (that varies depending on the information at the time of posting)

 - TW = This week’s chart position.